vpotter/dj-pylibmc/README.rst

 module.
 Please note that pylibmc changed the default from ``1`` (``Z_BEST_SPEED``) to ``-1`` (``Z_DEFAULT_COMPRESSION``) in 1.3.0.

+Since 0.6.2 connections are long-living and not closed after each request.
+It could cause unwanted ``ConnectionErrors`` being raised by libmemcached when connection is broken. ``DJPYLIBMC_RETRY_ON_BROKEN_CONNECTION`` Django setting tells dj-pylibmc to make one more attempt when a request to memcached fails with ConnectionError.

 Configuration with Environment Variables
 ----------------------------------------